-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes [31] IEC 61000-4-5 (2001-04) IEC 61000-4-5 Ed.
-2.0 (2005-11) corr.
-1 (2009-10) Electromagnetic compatibility (EMC) - Part 4-5: Testing and measurement techniques - Surge immunity test This part of IEC 61000 relates to the immunity requirements, test methods, and range of recommended test levels for equipment to unidirectional surges caused by overvoltages from switching and lightning transients.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes [31] IEC 61000-4-5 (2001-04) IEC 61000-4-5 Ed.
+2.0 (2005-11) Corr.
+1 (2009-10) Note: IEC 61000-4-5 Ed.
+3 Forecast publication date: 2013-03 Electromagnetic compatibility (EMC) - Part 4-5: Testing and measurement techniques - Surge immunity test This part of IEC 61000 relates to the immunity requirements, test methods, and range of recommended test levels for equipment to unidirectional surges caused by overvoltages from switching and lightning transients.
 Several test levels are defined which relate to different environment and installation conditions.
 These requirements are developed for and are applicable to electrical and electronic equipment.
 The object of this Standard is to establish a common reference for evaluating the immunity of electrical and electronic equipment when subjected to surges.
 The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon.
-This Standard defines: - a range of test levels; - test equipment; - test setups; - test equipment; - test setups; - test procedures.
+This Standard defines: - a range of test levels; - test equipment; - test equipment; - test setups; - test procedures.
 The task of the described laboratory test is to find the reaction of the EUT under specified operational conditions, to surge voltages caused by switching and lightning effects at certain threat levels.
 It is not intended to test the capability of the EUT's insulation to withstand high-voltage stress.
 Direct injections of lightning currents, i.e. direct lightning strikes, are not considered in this Standard.
 It has the status of a basic EMC publication in accordance with IEC Guide 107.
 This second edition cancels and replaces the first edition published in 1995 and its Amendment 1 (2000), and constitutes a technical revision.
 Particularly, the clauses relating to coupling/decoupling networks and to test setups are more detailed.
 Corr.
 1 applies to French text only [32] IEC 61000-4-6 (2003-05) Amd.
-1 (2004-10) IEC 61000-4-6 Ed 3.0 (2008-10) Electromagnetic compatibility (EMC) - Part 4-6: Testing and measurement techniques - Immunity to conducted disturbances, induced by radio-frequency fields This part of IEC 61000-4 relates to the conducted immunity requirements of electrical and electronic equipment to electromagnetic disturbances coming from intended radio-frequency (RF) transmitters in the frequency range 9 kHz up to 80 MHz.
+1 (2004-10) IEC 61000-4-6 Ed.
+3.0 (2008-10) Electromagnetic compatibility (EMC) - Part 4-6: Testing and measurement techniques - Immunity to conducted disturbances, induced by radio-frequency fields This part of IEC 61000-4 relates to the conducted immunity requirements of electrical and electronic equipment to electromagnetic disturbances coming from intended radio-frequency (RF) transmitters in the frequency range 9 kHz up to 80 MHz.
 Equipment not having at least one conducting cable (such as mains supply, signal line or earth connection) which can couple the equipment to the disturbing RF fields is excluded.
-The object of this Standard is to establish a common reference for evaluating the This third edition of IEC 61000-4-6:2008 cancels and replaces the second edition published in 2003, Amendment 1 (2004) and Amendment 2 (2006).
-A draft new amendment for implementing an informative annex on measuremt uncertainty lead
+This third edition of IEC 61000-4-6:2008 cancels and replaces the second edition published in 2003, Amendment 1 (2004) and Amendment 2 (2006).
+A draft new amendment for implementing an informative annex on measurement uncertainty lead to publication